-A provision is recognised if, as a result of a past event the Bank has a present legal or constructive obligation that can be estimated reliably and it is probable that an outflow of economic benefits will be required to settle the obligation.
-Included in provisions are loss allowances for off-balance sheet ECLs and leave pay provisions.
+A provision is recognised if, as a result of a past event the Bank has a present legal or constructive obligation that can be estimated reliably, and it is probable that an outflow of economic benefits will be required to settle the obligation.
+Included in provisions are loss allowances for off-balance sheet ECLs, leave pay provisions and bonus provisions.
+The bonus provision is based on the results of the Bank and the related performance evaluation of the employees.